truongd8593/mfix/USER_GUIDE.md

 ### About

-Displays the version of MFIX and the library dependencies it is using.
+Displays the version of MFIX and the versions of the various dependencies that the GUI is using.

 ### Quit